jundalisay/spblist/content/en/research/einstein/relativity/section-24.md

 We express this property of the surface by describing the latter as a continuum.

-Many tiny rods  have been made, their lengths being small compared with the dimensions of the marble slab.
-When I say they are of equal length, I mean that one can be laid on any other without the ends overlapping.
+Many tiny rods of equal length have been made.
+Their lengths are small compared with the dimensions of the marble slab.

+"Equal length" means that one rod can be laid on any other without the ends overlapping.

-We lay four little rods of equal length on the marble slab so that they create a square. <!--  the diagonals of which are equally long. --> To ensure the equality of the diagonals, we use a little testing-rod.
-To this square we add similar ones to fill the whole marble slab with squares, each of which has one rod in common with the first.
-Each side of a square belongs to 2 squares, and each corner to 4 squares.
+We lay 4 little rods on the marble slab so that they create a square. <!--  the diagonals of which are equally long. --> To ensure the equality of the diagonals, we use a little testing-rod.

+To this square, we add similar ones to fill the whole marble slab with squares.
+- Each square has one rod in common with the first.
+- Each side of a square belongs to 2 squares.
+- Each corner belongs to 4 squares.

 <!-- It is a veritable wonder that we can carry out this business without getting into the greatest
 difficulties.
 We only need to think of the following.  -->

+Extending this method will encounter difficulties.

-If at any moment three squares meet at a corner, then two sides of the fourth square are already laid, and as a consequence, the arrangement of the remaining two sides of the square is already completely determined.
+For example, if 3 squares meet at a corner, then 2 sides of the fourth square are already laid, and as a consequence, the arrangement of the remaining two sides of the square is already completely determined.
 But I am now no longer able to adjust the quadrilateral so that its diagonals may be equal.
-If they are equal of their own accord, then this is an especial favour of the marble slab and of the little rods about which I can only be thankfully surprised.
+If they are equal of their own accord, then this is an especial favour of the marble slab and of the little rods about which I can only be thankfully surprised.*

+> *Superphysics Note: We do not understand this paragraph.

 <!-- We must needs experience many such surprises if the construction is to be successful.
 If everything has really gone smoothly, then I say that -->